mutukrish/react-recipe/README.md

-# Fintech React app setup
+# React app setup

-This is a step-by-step guide to customize CRA for Fintech projects.
+This is a step-by-step guide to customize CRA for react projects.

 You will get an application which has;